gitsome/create-jupyter-git/README.md

-# Jupyter Git Filters
+# Create Jupyter Git

-A CLI command that generates a fresh Git Repository with files and configs to optimize version control for Jupyter Notebooks
+A CLI command that generates a fresh Git repository with files and configs to optimize version control for Jupyter Notebooks

 ## Description